delvalj/API-Rick_and_morty/README.md

 ## Deployment

-In order to deploy the project i used the Firesbase Hosting option.
+In order to deploy the project i used <https://app.netlify.com/>
-In your local console in Firebase you have the option HOSTING.
-Go for it.

-After that you ll have to install some things to make it work...

-- npm run build

-After you are done with these you ll find a new directory called DIST.
-This is the project with all the optimization needed for firebase.

-Then, following Firebase instructions

-- npm install -g firebase-tools
-- firebase login
-- firebase init
-- firebase deploy
+You can connect it to your Github and select your repository and it ll work perfectly!

 ## Built With